Satellite images suggest new Chinese carrier close to launch - NewsBreak

 Satellite images suggest new Chinese carrier close to launch

-China’s most advanced aircraft carrier to date appears to be nearing completion, satellite photos analyzed by The Associated Press showed Friday, as experts suggested the vessel could be launched soon.
+BANGKOK — China’s most advanced aircraft carrier to date appears to be nearing completion, satellite photos analyzed by the Associated Press showed Friday, as experts suggested the vessel could be launched soon.

 The newly developed Type 003 carrier has been under construction at the Jiangnan Shipyard northeast of Shanghai since 2018.
 Satellite images taken by Planet Labs PBC on May 31 suggest work on the vessel is close to done.